Vermont Route 279: History

 The four-lane portion of VT 279 between VT 67A and US 7 was built in the early 1970s and designated VT 67A Connector in 1974.
 However, construction did not begin on the remainder of the route west of VT 67A (including the short continuation into Hoosick, New York) until the early 2000s.
 Work on the bypass concluded with the opening of VT 279 on October 12, 2004.
 The number "279" was chosen because it provides a bypass for both US 7 and VT 9.

 Construction on an extension of VT 279 southeast to VT 9 began in July 2007.
 The highway was built as a two-lane undivided roadway, similar to that constructed between Hoosick and Bennington.
 It was officially opened on August 30, 2012, and cost roughly $70 million to build.
 Construction plans for the northern segment called for the existing interchange between US 7 and VT 279 to be reconfigured to accommodate a welcome center located within the exit that was completed and officially opened on October 11, 2013.

-Future

-As recently as 2017, the Vermont Agency of Transportation (VTrans) was planning on extending the Bennington Bypass (VT 279) southwestward from the interchange with VT 9 to US 7 south of downtown Bennington.
-The partial SPUI with VT 9 would be completed as part of the project, which is currently in the design stage.